Dan Linfoot: MotoGP, 125cc, 250cc

 In 2005, Linfoot make his 125cc Grand Prix debut alongside his compatriot Chris Elkin with wildcard facility at Donington.
 Linfoot finish the race respectable, 9th place after starting from 39th grid in wet race.

 Linfoot then went on to ride in the World 250cc championship in 2007 with Team Sicilia aboard Aprilia RSV 250 replacing Anthony West.
 In same conditions, Linfoot repeated his best result at Donington who finished the race in 9th again after starting from 21st on the grid.

 However, Linfoot failed to score the 6 remaining race.
 Linfoot was replaced by Federico Sandi onwards.

 European Superstock Championship

-Linfoot compete European superstock championship in 2008.
+Linfoot competed in the European Superstock Championship in 2008.

 British Supersport & Superbikes 2009-Present

-For the 2009 season Linfoot moved back to England to race in the British Supersport Championship, Linfoot started well gaining a 3rd position at the first meeting at Brands Hatch.
+For the 2009 season, Linfoot moved back to England to race in the British Supersport Championship, Linfoot started well gaining a 3rd position at the first meeting at Brands Hatch.
 Linfoot was later injured due to a big crash during qualifying at Snetterton breaking his metatarsals.
 Linfoot returned 3 meetings later at Brands Hatch, gaining 7th and 5th places before been called up to the British Superbike Championship to replace the injured Jon Kirkham.

 Just a week after making his BSB debut Linfoot was given a wildcard entry to the World Supersport Championship at Magny-Cours.

-For the 2010 season Linfoot was signed by Rob Mac to ride the Motorpoint/Henderson Yamaha in the British Superbike Championship.
+For the 2010 season, Linfoot was signed by Rob Mac to ride the Motorpoint/Henderson Yamaha in the British Superbike Championship.

+In 2017, Linfoot clenched his first British Superbike race win at Silverstone while riding for Honda Racing UK.
+He followed it by another victory at Oulton Park 7 days later.